choishucheung/GME/GME Developer Manual/Unity Developer Manual/GME Unity Demo Guide.md

 - Userid: The user id using 3D voice, you can select any speaking members except yourself in the room.

-- Azimuth: The angle of the horizontal direction relative to yourself, which will be 0 at the front, 90 at the right, -90 at the left and 180 or -180 at the back Elevation: The angle of the vertical direction relative to yourself.
+- Azimuth: The angle of the horizontal direction relative to yourself, which will be 0 at the front, 90 at the right, -90 at the left and 180 or -180 at the back.

+- Elevation: The angle of the vertical direction relative to yourself.
 On a horizontal plane with yourself, the angle will be 0, directly below will be -90, and directly above will be 90.

 - Distance: Relative distance from yourself.